 These rules mean that any pigs, or other livestock animals already on your premises, will not be allowed to move off the holding for a set period of time.
 In the case of pigs this is 20 days (with limited exceptions).
-This means when your pig(s) arrives on the holding, no pigs can be moved from your holding until 20 full days have elapsed - that is, pigs are free to move from your holding again on the 21st day after they were moved on to your premises.
+This means when your pig(s) arrives on the holding, no pigs can be moved from your holding until 20 full days have elapsed; in other words, pigs are free to move from your holding again on the 21st day after they were moved on to your premises.

-If any sheep or cattle are kept on your holding and you move a pig on to the premises, those sheep and cattle cannot be moved anywhere until six full days have elapsed - that is, sheep and cattle are free to move on the seventh day after pigs arrived on to your holding.
+If any sheep, goats or cattle are kept on your holding and you move a pig on to the premises, those sheep, goats and cattle cannot be moved anywhere until six full days have elapsed; in other words, sheep, goats and cattle are free to move on the seventh day after pigs arrived on to your holding.

 There are strict laws governing the disposal of livestock carcases, which includes pet pigs.
 You cannot bury your pet pig if it dies.
 Instead the carcase must be taken to, or collected by, an approved knacker's yard, hunt kennel, incinerator or rendering operator by private arrangement.
 Disposal receipts from approved premises must be kept for two years.
 For more information see 'Disposal of animal by-products'.

 If you own a pet pig and wish to walk the animal off your premises, you must apply for a walking licence.
-These licences are issued by APHA on behalf of Welsh government and contain these conditions:
+These licences are issued by APHA on behalf of the Welsh Government and contain these conditions:

 To get a walking licence contact APHA on 0300 303 8268.
 The licence needs to be renewed every year.

 Your pigs' welfare